Phileosopher/commonplace/politics-leftism.md

 Having *both* diversity of thought *and* culture is absurdly difficult because long-standing [cultures](people-culture.md) tend to publicly [assault](morality-taboo.md) thoughts that extend beyond a certain difference from them.
 Take the most ethnically diverse group of people, put them together, and within months they'll form a culture that can easily eject ideas that "diverse" group doesn't like.

+APPLICATION: Since it [challenges](people-conflicts-inner.md) [viewpoints](people-image-why.md), diversity of thought requires *frequent* discomfort from everyone involved.
+It's necessary for [the good life](goodlife.md) and would be ubiquitous in a [perfect society](politics-perfectsociety.md), but leftism shuns it.

 The ideal domain is a diversity of thought, which requires constant organizational change, but it would mean an organization that also questions the shortcomings of leftist ideals as well.

+APPLICATION: DEI (diversity, equity, and inclusion) and ESG (environmental, sustainability, and governance) are [managerial-class](groups-large.md) implementations of leftist ideologies.
+Many of them involve keeping a score that defines how leftward a person is inclined to act, and rewarding people toward that end.

 ## The climate cult